TIBCOSoftware/bcce-tas-scripts/readme.txt

-﻿Copyright (c) 2020 TIBCO Software Inc. All Rights Reserved
+﻿Copyright (c) 2021 TIBCO Software Inc. All Rights Reserved

-+++++ About Deployment Scripts for TIBCO BusinessConnect Container Edition and TIBCO AuditSafe +++++
++++++ About "Deployment Scripts for TIBCO BusinessConnect Container Edition and TIBCO AuditSafe" +++++

-TIBCO BusinessConnect™ Container Edition (BCCE) is the containerized edition of TIBCO BusinessConnect.
+TIBCO BusinessConnect™ Container Edition (BusinessConnect™ CE) is the containerized edition of TIBCO BusinessConnect™.
 It allows enterprises to host a business-to-business trading community with their trading partners in the cloud of their choice.
-BCCE requires TIBCO® AuditSafe (AuditSafe) as a mandatory component.

 AuditSafe is a TIBCO product used to record the audit trail of business transactions from any applications.
-AuditSafe is shipped with BCCE.
+TIBCO® AuditSafe as a mandatory component and it is shipped with BusinessConnect CE.

-In order to process EDI documents, BCCE requires a separately licensed product, namely TIBCO BusinessConnect™ Container Edition - EDI Protocol (BCCE-EDI).
-BCCE-EDI contains a module called FSRest, which is the engine that performs the EDI document validation and translation services for BCCE.
+In order to process EDI documents, BusinessConnect CE requires a separately licensed product, namely TIBCO BusinessConnect™ Container Edition - EDI Protocol (BusinessConnect CE-EDI).
+BusinessConnect CE-EDI contains a module called
+FSRest, which is the engine that performs the EDI document validation and translation services for BusinessConnect CE.

-This read-me contains the instructions necessary to use the sample deployment scripts for launching the docker images of BCCE, AuditSafe, and FSRest, the validation engine of BCCE-EDI to your Kubernetes environments.
+This read-me contains the instructions necessary to use the sample deployment scripts for launching the docker images of BusinessConnect CE, TIBCO AuditSafe, and FSRest, to your Kubernetes environments.

 Assumptions:
-- You have already generated the docker images of BCCE, AuditSafe (both are shipped with BCCE), and FSRest (shipped with BCCE-EDI Protocol).
+- You have already generated the Docker images of BusinessConnect CE, TIBCO AuditSafe (both are shipped with BusinessConnect CE), and
+FSRest (shipped with BusinessConnect CE-EDI Protocol).
 - You have installed and configured the necessary Kubernetes clusters in your cloud of choice.